ibm-cloud-docs/containers/cs_cli_install.md

 To view a local version of the Kubernetes dashboard and to deploy apps into your clusters, install the Kubernetes CLI (`kubectl`).
 The latest stable version of `kubectl` is installed with the base {{site.data.keyword.Bluemix_notm}} CLI.
 However, to work with your cluster, you must instead install the Kubernetes CLI `major.minor` version that matches the Kubernetes cluster `major.minor` version that you plan to use.
 If you use a `kubectl` CLI version that does not match at least the `major.minor` version of your clusters, you might experience unexpected results.
 For example, [Kubernetes does not support ![External link icon](../icons/launch-glyph.svg "External link icon")](https://kubernetes.io/docs/setup/version-skew-policy/) `kubectl` client versions that are 2 or more versions apart from the server version (n +/- 2).
 Make sure to keep your Kubernetes cluster and CLI versions up-to-date.
 {: shortdesc}

 Using an OpenShift cluster?
-Install the OpenShift Origin CLI (`oc`) instead, which comes with `kubectl`.
-If you have both Red Hat OpenShift on IBM Cloud and Ubuntu native {{site.data.keyword.containershort_notm}} clusters, make sure to use the `kubectl` binary file that matches your cluster `major.minor` Kubernetes version.
+[Install the OpenShift Origin CLI (`oc`)](#cli_oc).
+If you have both Red Hat OpenShift on IBM Cloud and Ubuntu {{site.data.keyword.containershort_notm}} clusters, make sure to use the `kubectl` binary file that matches your cluster `major.minor` Kubernetes version.
+You might want to set up multiple directories on your local machine to organize different `kubectl` versions and then create aliases in your terminal for these directories.
 {: tip}

 1. If you already have a cluster, check that the version of your client `kubectl` CLI matches the version of the cluster API server.